mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - `fly deploy`
 5. `cd ..`

-# Test Locally On Docker
+# RSpec On Local Docker
 1. In the root directory of our app, let's create a `docker-compose.yml`:
     - `touch docker-compose.yml`
     ```